 With that said, for those interested in becoming an egg donor you can get the process started before you have reached three menstrual cycles by applying to become an egg donor.
 Since the egg donor process starts with the application, this allows you to start the process early so by the time your body is ready, you may already be matched with an intended parent(s).

-Can I become an egg donor if I am breastfeeding my baby?
+Can I be an egg donor if I am breastfeeding my baby?

 In addition to needing to be fully recovered from giving birth and having had three menstrual cycles, you will also need to have stopped breastfeeding before beginning the egg donation process.
 Among other things this requirement is in place as, by starting the egg donation process, you will be taking a variety of egg donor medications that should not be taken if you are still breastfeeding.
 This is to help both you and your baby.